CHIPAsia/chip-for-woocommerce/readme.txt

 == Description ==

-This is a CHIP plugin for WooCommerce.
+This is an official CHIP plugin for WooCommerce.

-CHIP allows you to securely sell your products and get paid with Cash, Card and Coin.
+CHIP is an abbreviation of Cash, Card and Coin Handling Integrated Platform.
+CHIP allows you to securely sell your products and get paid.

+This plugin will enable your WooCommerce site to be integrated with CHIP as per documented in [API Documentation](https://gate.chip-in.asia/api/#/Purchases/purchases_create).

 == Screenshots ==
 * Fill up the form with Brand ID and Secret Key.
 Tick Enable API and Save changes to activate.